berkeley-stat243/stat243-fall-2020/sections/10/simulation.md

----
-title: Thinking about simulation studies
+# Thinking about simulation studies
----

 We'll consider the simulation study in Section 4 of Cao et al. as an example of the kind of simulation study that researchers set up to evaluate statistical and machine learning methods.